-These practices represent conflicts of interest because it gives an incentive to recommend products based on the commission amount received.
-This conflict is mitigated by disclosures, procedures and the firm's fiduciary obligation to place the best interest of the Client first and the Clients are not required to purchase any products.
-Clients have the option to purchase these products through another insurance agent of their choosing.
-See Item 10 for more details.
+These practices represent conflicts of interest because it gives an incentive to recommend products based on the compensation received.
+This conflict is mitigated by disclosures, procedures and the firm's fiduciary obligation to place the best interest of the Client first and the Clients are not required to purchase any products or services.
+Clients have the option to purchase these products or services through another insurance agent or estate planning software seller of their choosing.

-Roger Gainer receives commissions on the insurance he sells.
+Roger Gainer receives compensation on the insurance and estate planning software he sells.
 He does not receive any performance-based fees.